kangshung/ShinyGeographyMapGame/README.md

-# ShinyGeographyMapGame
+# Shiny Geography Map Game

-Shiny geography map quiz application
+The pre-alpha version of the app is available [here](https://kangshung.shinyapps.io/ShinyGeographyMapGame/).